PIYUSH1SAINI/ReadMe-wiz/README.md

 # ReadMe-wizard

-> A CLI tool for generating professional READMEs using AI, powered by Google Generative AI.
-Easily create comprehensive documentation with interactive prompts and code analysis.
+> A CLI tool for generating professional README files using AI.
+Effortlessly create comprehensive documentation for your projects.

 ## Table of Contents